 You would need to have a certain level of mechanical aptitude to fix a broken heat pump yourself.
 There are DIY heat pump fixes online, but attempting to fix the problem yourself may do more harm than good.
 For instance, you could damage the heat exchanger coils, get an electric shock or void your warranty without any guarantee that this quick fix is going to resolve the problem.

 If you want to contact a qualified and professional installer or refrigerant engineer, we’re happy to help.
-Fill in your details on the ‘Find an installer’ page and we’ll provide you with the details of local experts in your area.
+Fill out our contact form and we’ll provide you with contact information for local experts in your area.